lj-ditrapani/SWE430/markdown/example1.markdown

 Count Lower-case Characters
 ---------------------------

-The next failing test has an error message of "`Object doesn't support property or method 'countLowerCaseLetters'`" because the `countLowerCaseLetters` function doesn't exist yet.
-Let's declare the `countLowerCaseLetters` function now.
+The next failing test has an error message of
+"`Object doesn't support property or method 'countLowerCaseLetters'`" because the `countLowerCaseLetters()` function doesn't exist yet.
+Let's declare the `countLowerCaseLetters()` function now.

     stringInfo.countLowerCaseLetters = function() {
     };

+Run the tests again.
-The assertions for the "Count lower-case characters" test now all fail with a result of `undefined`.
-Let's implement the body of the `countLowerCaseLetters` function.
+The assertions for the "Count lower-case characters" test all fail with a result of `undefined`.
+Let's implement the body of the `countLowerCaseLetters()` function.
 First, we add the string parameter to the function.
-The body of the function should be very similar to the `countUpperCaseLetters` function.
-So let's copy the code we wrote for `countUpperCaseLetters` and modify it to make it count lower-case letters instead.
+The body of the function should be very similar to the `countUpperCaseLetters()` function.
+So let's copy the code we wrote for `countUpperCaseLetters()` and modify it to make it count lower-case letters instead.

     stringInfo.countLowerCaseLetters = function(string) {
         var i, code, count = 0;